Company History

 proper involvement in passenger transport.
 At this time Mr. Hugh

-Stanley from Rous Lench had the contract form the Worcestershire
+Stanley from Rous Lench had the contract from the Worcestershire

 County Council to transport children from Abbotts Morton and Radford